 Arrived: March 12, 2019

 Joseph was rescued from starvation and neglect in 2019.
 His former owner had determined that Joseph had outlived his worth and abandoned him to an unknown fate.
 The instant Joseph walked out of his situation, he let out a deep sigh, as if he knew he was finally in caring hands.
 After three months of rehabilitation, he regained enough strength and body weight for Ranch participants to ride him.
 His workmanlike nature under the saddle and his engaging personality make him an easy favorite at the ranch.
 He beckons each visitor with a friendly nicker and loves attention.
-Joseph's story displays how God has placed worth and value on the things that the world has deemed worthless.
+Joseph's story displays how God has the final say on our lives and can use even the most unlikely of things for His glory.
 We love our Joseph and hope to have many more years with him!

 Arrived: November 16, 2016